Tutorial: gRPC with Protobuf

 Write the Protobuf protocol

-We’re going to start by writing a .proto
+We’re going to start by writing a .proto file containing a couple of messages.

 These messages will be used as the request and response types for a gRPC